 Make sure to measure your flour correctly or the muffins will not have the correct texture.

-Rolled Oats – Old-fashioned rolled oats are what you need for this recipe, no substitutions.
-Be sure to use certified gluten-free rolled oats.
+Rolled Oats – Old-fashioned rolled oats are what you need for this recipe, with no substitutions.
+Be sure to use certified gluten-free rolled oats, if needed.

 Quick-cooking oats, instant oats, and steel-cut oats cannot be used, stick with rolled oats for the best and intended results.